 If TRUE, discards information about which data rows are sampled to generate prior information.
 May slightly degrade the results but reduce computational time required.
+Defaults to EALSE time required.
 Defaults to FALSE.

 modelLikes If TRUE (default), returns likelihoods for each model.
 If FALSE, returns likelihoods for each hyper-parameter, from which the posterior joint distribution on hyper-parameters can be inferred.